jnfkmnmj/minecraft-server-infrastructure/README.md

 A computer science infrastructure project documenting the deployment, troubleshooting, maintenance, and migration of a modded Minecraft Forge server across Linux and Windows environments.

 The project began as an attempt to replace an unstable peer-to-peer multiplayer setup with a dedicated cloud server.
-It later developed into a broader exploration of Linux administration, cloud infrastructure, software integration, automation, performance analysis, and recovery planning.
+It later developed into a broader exploration of Linux administration, cloud infrastructure, software integration, automation, performance analysis, data migration, and recovery planning.

 ## Project Objectives

 * Deploy a Forge 1.20.1 server on Ubuntu Linux
 * Build a reliable environment for cross-region multiplayer
 * Learn Linux and SSH-based server administration
+* Migrate an existing multiplayer world to a dedicated server
 * Integrate and troubleshoot a large collection of Forge mods
 * Automate routine server management tasks
 * Monitor system performance and resource limitations